 Available August 17th from Ninestar Press

 Brenda Murphy writes short fiction and novels.
-Her novel Double Six won the 2020 GCLS Goldie for Erotica.
+Her novel, Double Six, won the 2020 GCLS Goldie for Erotica.
 She loves tattoos and sideshows and yes, those are her monkeys.
-When she is not loitering on her front porch and writing, she wrangles two kids, two dogs, and an unrepentant parrot.
-She blogs about life as a writer with ADHD on her blog Writing While Distracted.
+When she is not loitering at her local tea shop and writing, she wrangles two kids, one dog, and an unrepentant parrot.
+She blogs about life as a writer with ADHD and publishes random thoughts and photographs on her blog Writing While Distracted.

 Books available at